Frequently Asked Questions (FAQs)

 Privacy and feedback

-Any personal information provided by the applicant or a third party in an application will be collected by the Department for the purpose of program administration.
-This information may be disclosed to other Victorian or Commonwealth government bodies for the purposes of assessing applications.
-If confidential personal information about third parties is included in an application, applicants are required to ensure that the third party is aware of the contents of this Privacy Statement.
+Any personal information provided by the applicant or a third party in an application will be collected by the Department of Jobs, Skills, Industry and Regions (DJSIR) for program administration.
+This information may be disclosed to other Victorian or Commonwealth government bodies to assess applications.
+If confidential personal information about third parties is included in an application, applicants must ensure that the third party is aware of the Privacy Statement contents.

-Enquiries about access to information should be directed to DJPR’s Privacy Unit.
+Enquiries about access to information should be directed to DJSIR’s Privacy Unit.

-To raise or discuss a matter, you can contact Jobs Victoria directly at email@example.com or on 1300 208 575.
+To raise or discuss a matter, contact Jobs Victoria at email@example.com or on 1300 208 575.

-Jobs Victoria is administered by the Department of Jobs, Precincts and Regions.
-If you are still having difficulty resolving a problem complaints should be directed through the complaints webform on the Department website.
+Jobs Victoria is administered by the Department of Jobs, Skills, Industry and Regions (DJSIR).
+If you are still having difficulty resolving a problem, complete the complaints webform on the DJSIR website.